 A fallback is to sit on the wider bar-stool style chairs at the back near the sound booth.
 At times though, you may feel like Waldorf and Statler from The Muppet Show!
 Note that these chairs may be used for the contestants in the game shows so sometimes it can be pot luck.

 Tip: Eden on Celebrity Edge-Class ships has a wide variety of seating – but a lot of it is low and hard to climb out of.
 Get there early to find more suitable seating!

 If you think you will have difficulty pulling yourself up ladders to get out of a pool, then do some research first about your options.
 On most ships I have been on, there is usually a pool with graduated steps which will allow you to step easily in and out of the pool.

-Tip: There are no graduated steps for the pools on Celebrity Edge.
-The martini-glass hot tubs are great though!
+Tip: There are no graduated steps for the pools on the Celebrity Edge-Class ships.

 9. Tender Boats